QuiltMC/enigma/CONTRIBUTING.md

 Some things to keep in mind when adding search aliases:
 - elements' names are always searchable; there's no need to add their names to their aliases
 - searching is case-insensitive, so there's no need to add variations that only differ in capitalization
-- searching matches prefixes, so there's no need to add variations that are prefixes of one another, just add the longest variation (note that the element name may be a prefix of an alias, as is the case with `Dev`'s `"Development"` alias)
+- searching matches substrings, so there's no need to add a variation that's a substring of another variation, just add the longer variation (note that the element name may be a substring of an alias, as is the case with `Dev`'s `"Development"` alias)

-If you'd like to add search aliases to an element that doesn't already have aliases, add its alias translation key to its translation file.
+If you'd like to add search aliases to an element that doesn't already have aliases, add its alias translation key to the translation file.

 #### Complete list of search alias translation keys
 | Element                                                  | Translation Key                                    |